SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Grid.md

    - *General > Override dynamic units*: Disables parameter units from changing dynamically based on their value and protocol definition.

    - *Data retrieval > Update data*: Allows updates to be enabled or disabled.
-This setting will enable updates for all queries executed by the selected component.
+This setting will enable real-time updates for all queries executed by the selected component<!--RN 37269-->.

    - *Initial Selection*: Allows you to specify a default value.
 This is the value that will be applied in the feed when the dashboard is opened, unless a custom URL is used specifying a different value.